-Q16.4c: What was the sex and age of the child/children?
+Q16.c: What was the sex and age of these children?

 This question will provide an up-to-date measure of infant mortality.
 Show how many males and females, that were born to the person to whom the questionnaire relates, have died under age one in the last 12 months.